 The Stanford Society is following in the footsteps of the various societies and trusts formed to promote interest in the life and music of a number of Stanford's contemporaries and students.
-The Society's goals include holding an annual Celebration Weekend which will include performances of Stanford's music and talks on his life.
-These gatherings have so far taken place in Cambridge, London, Oxford and Dublin.
-We also plan to publish an annual newsletter and to encourage and support recordings of his lesser-known music.
+The Society's goals include holding a Festival Weekend which will include music by, and talks about, Stanford, his contemporaries and students.
+These gatherings have been held in a number of major Cathedral cities within the UK and Ireland including Cambridge, London, Dublin, Durham and Canterbury.
+Concerts have included premiers of Stanford's music as well as performances or rarely performed works.
+The Society publishes a regular newsletter for members and has supported first recordings of Stanford's music as well as performances of his lesser-known works.